vikramsamak/yt-tags-generator/README.md

 # YouTube Tag Generator

 This project is a YouTube tag generator built with Next.js.
-It utilizes NLP and keyword extraction techniques to provide relevant and effective tags for your YouTube videos.

 ## Installation